yash-sharma01/responsive-navbar-JS/README.md

 # Responsive navigation bar using JS

-A responsive navigation bar designed using HTML, SCSS and Vanilla JacaScript.
+A responsive navigation bar designed using HTML, SCSS and Vanila JacaScript.

 ### Watch the project live at: